MarkoT25/nytnews/README.md

 ## Getting Started

 To get started, you'll need to clone the repository and install the dependencies.
 You'll also need to create copy the .env.example file to .env and fill in the necessary values.
+You'll also need to create a copy of the .env.example at for prisma at @/prisma/.env

 ## Installation